 I’m sure some of you who are dealing with the snow are rolling your eyes at me right now, but we always want what we don’t have, right?
 And I’ve gotten super sick of sunny and 75 degrees all year round.
 Although nice, it certainly gets old after a while.

 So I’ve been indulging my cozy side in my air conditioning by making myself all the warm foods, like this Butternut Squash Soup.
-It’s simple to make and I didn’t go crazy with too many herbs or spices, so the butternut squash flavor shines through.
+It’s so simple to make!
+I didn’t go crazy with too many herbs or spices, leaving the sweetness of the butternut squash flavor to shine through.

 Let’s make Butternut Squash Soup!

-This soup is loaded with veggies and just a little bit of thyme to add a little earthy herbaceousness.
-Best of all, it comes together in just about 30 minutes, give or take a little time depending on how small you cut your butternut squash chunks.
+We load this soup up with veggies and just a little bit of thyme to add a little earthy herbaceousness.
+Best of all, it comes together in just about 30 minutes!
+Give or take a little bit time depending on how small you cut your butternut squash chunks.

-After everything is cooked, it’s blended until silky smooth with an immersion blender.
-You can put it in a regular blender if you don’t have an immersion blender, but I like not having to wash the blender – one-pot meal, baby!!!
+After everything is cooked, you’ll blend it until silky smooth with an immersion blender.
+You can put it in a regular blender if you don’t have an immersion blender.

 Because I kept it simple, you can adjust for your tastes.
 I don’t like adding cinnamon and nutmeg to butternut squash soup, because I don’t want it to taste like pumpkin pie.
 But!
 I know some people are into that, so feel free to add in a little bit of each if that’s your jam.